 Norfolk has a dedicated team of experienced social workers ready to help guide applicants through the foster to adopt process.
 You will also be linked up with experienced foster to adopt carers for advice and support.

 We also provide a range of training opportunities, a fostering allowance and a comprehensive post adoption support service.

-The government made changes to adoption leave and pay in April 2015, recognising Foster to Adopt in these changes and allowing Foster to Adopt carers to take adoption leave and pay (if entitled) from the point a child is placed with them.
+The government made changes to adoption leave and pay in April 2015, recognising foster to adopt in these changes.
+It allows foster to adopt carers to take adoption leave and pay (if entitled) from the point a child is placed with them.
 A leaflet outlining employment rights can be provided upon request.